 Home satisfaction hinges on a variety of different factors relating to the building and location.

-However, in terms of enjoyment of the home, unit-level factors are paramount – and key among them personal living spaces.
+However, in terms of enjoyment of the home, unit-level factors are paramount – and key among them are personal living spaces.

 Poor layouts, noise issues and inadequate storage are all common sticking points for homeowners.

 Market-savvy developers and designers are therefore focusing on improving unit experiences overall and better supporting the diverse range of activities that occur in the homes of today, from cooking and relaxing to exercising and working.

 Singapore is the embodiment of modern architectural design and innovation.